 The Purpose of the Wall

-The primary purpose of the Berlin Wall was to prevent citizens from East Germany from escaping to the more prosperous West Germany.
-East Germans were increasingly leaving due to political oppression, economic troubles, and the desire for freedom.
+The primary purpose of the Berlin Wall was the same, to keep citizens from escaping East Germany to the free world specifically West Germany.
+The reason placed forward was the political oppression in the East, the economy, and the wish to have more freedom.

 The Design and Structure